bwong02/MICB475_24W1_Team_11/README.md

 We are looking at known indicators with Gastric Cancer and see how Fusobacterium changes this.

-- Seeing diversity is becoming more diverse --> beta-diversity with a PCoA plot would show this
+- Seeing diversity is becoming more diverse --> beta-diversity with a PCoA plot would show this (we don't need to make PCoA plot)

 ## November 21, 2024